-In this paper, we present Vicinity Attention, a new linear attention that is effective in computer vision tasks.
-Our intuition is based on the fact that convolutional neural networks have dominated computer vision tasks since the rise of deep networks, and most of them have a locality bias---that is, neighbouring pixels are more likely to be highly related~\cite{wu2021cvt,han2021transformer,yuan2021tokens,dai2021coatnet, zhong2017self, Zhong_2018_ECCV_2}.
-Therefore we hypothesize that locality bias is an important property and introduce it into a transformer network.
-Our re-weighing mechanism is inspired by the recently proposed cosFormer~\cite{zhen2022cosformer}, which uses a cosine re-weighing mechanism for 1D NLP tasks.
-However, directly applying the cosFormer to the vision tasks will lead to unsatisfactory results since the 1D locality enforces stronger connections only on the 1D tokenized neighbouring image patches, is not compatible for 2D distance, \ie, it will assign less weights to vertically connected patches as they are far-away when we tokenized the patches to 1D tokens as shown in Fig~\ref{fig:reweight}a.
-To solve this issue, we propose a 2D Manhattan distance to encourage visual tokens to have a stronger reaction to their neighbors in 2D (Fig~\ref{fig:reweight}b-d).
-Since this mechanism is decomposable, it can be smoothly applied to linear attention.
+In this paper, we present Vicinity Attention, a new linear attention method that effectively enforces 2D locality.
+Our locality re-weighting mechanism is inspired by the recently proposed cosFormer~\cite{zhen2022cosformer}, which assumes locality bias in language and uses a cosine re-weighting mechanism for 1D NLP tasks.
+However, directly applying the cosFormer to vision tasks will lead to unsatisfactory results since the 1D locality enforces stronger connections only on the 1D tokenized neighbouring image patches, so the cosFormer is not compatible with 2D distance.
+In that case, it will assign less weight to vertically connected patches as they are far away when we tokenized the patches to 1D tokens as shown in Fig.~\ref{fig:reweight}a.
+To solve this issue, we propose a 2D variant of cosFormer in this work.
+Specifically, we propose a 2D Manhattan distance decomposition to encode relative positions, and integrate it with the cosine function to encourage visual tokens to have a stronger connection to their neighbors in 2D (Fig.~\ref{fig:reweight}b-d).
+Since this distancing mechanism is decomposable in two directions, it can be seamlessly applied to linear attention.